TheNathannator/PlasticBand/Docs/Instruments/4-Lane Drums/General Notes.md

     if (colorCount > 1)
     {
         // The d-pad inputs let us resolve the ambiguity of a pad+cymbal hit
-        // Only d-pad is checked here due to the hardware bug mentioned above
+        // Only d-pad is checked here since it is the only unique identifier

         // Yellow
         if (dpadUp)